suncoast-devs/handbook/lessons/cs-linq/reading/intro.md

 While this code works it is not very elegant and we would end up repeating this patter if we were searching employees by other attributes, say `Department`.
-To improve the ability to search and manipulate `List`s (and other kinds of collections as we will see later) dotnet introduces the idea of `LINQ`
+To improve the ability to search and manipulate `List`s (and other kinds of collections as we will see later) .NET introduces the idea of `LINQ`

 ## LINQ